Dr. Yates Receives UCA Faculty Research Excellence Award

 Class of 1972 to Celebrate 40th Anniversary

-The 7th Annual PT Alumni Weekend will be held on November 3, 2012.
-Alumni are invited to join the Department for a cookout from 4:00-5:30 at the PT Center prior to the UCA Football game (kick-off is 7pm).
-RSVP is appreciated, but not required.
+The 7th Annual PT Alumni Weekend was held on November 3, 2012.
+Alumni, faculty, students and friends attended the Department cookout at the PT Center prior to the UCA Football game

 2012 PT Alumni Weekend Continuing Education Courses

-Also, Dr. Bruce Mendelson will be presenting an anatomy review in the Gross Anatomy Lab.
-Dr. Staffan Elglid will be presenting a course on core strengthening.
-Please contact Stacey Stephens at firstname.lastname@example.org or 501-450-5549 regarding late registration for the courses.
+Also, Dr. Bruce Mendelson presented an anatomy review course in the Gross Anatomy Lab.
+Dr. Staffan Elglid presented a course on core strengthening including lecture and lab.
+Both courses were well attended.
 See course brochure for details: UCA PT Course Brochure Nov 2012

 Fant named UCA Employee of the Year